shenghanqin/tvmaze-nextjs/README.md

 ## Acknowledgments

-- Our gratitude to [TMDB](https://www.themoviedb.org/) for providing the incredible API that powers Cineworld.
+- Our gratitude to [TMDB](https://www.themoviedb.org/) for providing the incredible API that powers Xiaoxiliworld.

 - A big thank you to the developers of React, Next.js, and Tailwind CSS for creating these fantastic frameworks that made this project possible.

 ---

-We hope you enjoy exploring Cineworld as much as we enjoyed creating it!
+We hope you enjoy exploring Xiaoxiliworld as much as we enjoyed creating it!
 Your feedback and support mean the world to us.
 Feel free to reach out with any questions or suggestions.

 Happy movie streaming! 🍿🎥